 - The e-bike is purpose-built.
 The factory e-bike is designed to fit all the components in the bike in an ergonomic and balanced way.
 Thus, there are no weight imbalance issues or exposed wiring.

 - Better aesthetics.
-New e-bikes don’t look like a DIY job, and with many models, you have to look very closely to see that it is an electric bike.
-In some cases, the battery is even integrated into the bike, which hides and protects the components.
+New e-bikes don’t look like a DIY job.
+And with many models, including those like the Ride1up brand with batteries integrated into the frame, you have to look very closely to see that it is an electric bike.
+In fact, having an integrated battery helps protect the components as well.

 - Factory warranty.
 The factory warranty and after-sales service and support are a peace-of-mind factor should things go wrong.